Jerez city guide: where to eat, drink, shop and taste sherry

 Trying to fly less?

 You can get to Jerez entirely by train.
-Take the Eurostar from London to Paris’s Gare du Nord Station, then change for the city’s Gare de Lyon station and take the TGV Duplex to Barcelona Sants, which takes just over six hours.
+Take the Eurostar from London to Paris Gare du Nord Station, then change for the city’s Gare de Lyon station and take the TGV Duplex to Barcelona-Sants, which takes just over six hours.
 After an overnight in Barcelona, take the local train to Seville, changing there for a train to Jerez (around seven hours total).

 Fine with flying?